AbhinavRajputEXE/Web-Chat-Application/README.md

 Just go to the link and it'll ask for your name, enter your name and ask your friend to go to the same link and repeat the same steps and now you both can talk to each other on Anonymous chat.
 ENJOY!!!

-> NOTE: Anonymous Chat's backend is hosted on free tier of render web services
+> NOTE: Chat.EXE's backend is hosted on free tier of render web services
 > hence it may not work all the time.
 Although it works fine on the
 > localhost, so in order to try it on local machine follow the following
 > steps